 How Long Does it Take to Heal the Gut?

-Are you looking for a quick fix or overhaul for your gut?
-Healing the gut takes time, patience, energy, and a little help from the experts.
+Looking for a quick fix or overhaul for your gut?
+Gut healing takes time, patience, energy, and a little help from the experts.

 Depending on your root cause of dis-ease or illness, it may take longer to heal the gut than many realize.
 But no matter the cause, achieving gut health is something we can all strive for and achieve in time.

 Read below for an overview of our approach to healing the gut and check out our YouTube video here which dives into this topic further!

 What are the top potential root causes of gut illness?

 There’s no one-size-fits-all root cause to gut illness.
 In fact, it can be hard to determine a root cause for stomach or GI problems at all.
 This is why at Rachel Scheer Nutrition, we rely on functional medicine knowledge and testing practices to find the root cause of illness among our clients.

 However, we do find common patterns in gut health illness.
 Some common root causes of gut dis-ease that we find include:

 - Inflammation (both in the gut itself and systemically)